SnepCnep/FiveM-AntiCheat/readme.md

 # AntiCheat - FiveM

+<span style="color:red">PLEASE DONT USE THIS YET, ITS NOT READY FOR PRODUCTION</span>

 This anticheat is build for a server where is develop but you can use it for your server too :)

 ## Author